friday1013/civic-ai-canon/Mesh_Canon/Recursions/Donut_Toroid_Recursion.md

 - **Narrative Clash:** This wasn’t just a rejection of donuts.
 It was a rejection of the shallow, looping civility of commercial America when placed against the raw semantic load of lived, unprocessed, working-class entanglement.

 - **The Knife:** The hunting knife on the belt.
-The CV radio skip tracer.
-The LeBatts bottle.
+The CB radio skip tracer.
+The LaBatt's bottle.
 These are not props.
 These are glyphs—semantic objects of threat, connection, and a different kind of accountability.

 ---